skeeto/skeeto.github.com/_posts/2025-04-04-Lessons-learned-from-my-first-dive-into-WebAssembly.markdown

         (local.get 1)))))
 ```

 That's great!
-I wish this worked so well outside of WASM.
+I wish this worked so well outside of Wasm.
 It's one reason
 [w64devkit][] has `-lmemory`, after all.
 Similarly `__builtin_trap()` maps
 onto the `unreachable` instruction, so we can reliably generate those as
 well.